Sligo Junior Football Championship

 The Sligo Junior Football Championship is an annual Gaelic football competition contested by lower-tier Sligo GAA clubs.

-Bunninadden have the biggest number of titles with six.
-Shamrock Gaels are the title holders (2022) defeating Naomh Molaise Gaels in the Final.
+St Patrick's (formerly Skreen) have the most titles with eight.

+Ballymote Round Towers are the title holders (2024) defeating Cloonacool GAA in the Final after a replay.

 Honours

 The winners of the Sligo Junior Championship qualify to represent their county in the Connacht Junior Club Football Championship.
 The winners of that in 2018 were Easkey and stalwart Eugene Mullen captained them to that.